S/MIME Proxy Configuration

-For the HTTP proxy, create the string HttpProxy in the registry under HKEY_LOCAL_MACHINE\SOFTWARE\WOW6432Node\GNU\GnuPG and give it the address of your proxy as a value, with port and/or password if required: FAQ-reg-entry-proxy.png.
+To configure the HTTP proxy, create the entry HttpProxy in the registry under HKEY_LOCAL_MACHINE\SOFTWARE\WOW6432Node\GNU\GnuPG.
+Set this string value to the address of your proxy, optionally including the port and/or password.

 Make sure that the entry is created in the correct place in the registry, there are several nodes with the name "GnuPG".
 To check, you can display which configuration values are taken into account at runtime by entering on the command line: